CoolZeroNL/lightburn-autoit/README.md

 # Usage

+Start LightBurn, if u want to use the Fire button the be sure that it is enabled before starting this tool.
+When Lightburn is started, you can start this tool.
+When you see the tooltip, the tool is active and you can use the HotKeys.

+ps.
 The first time u start the tool, and use a HotKey there can be a delay, after the first time it will response immidedly

 # Tools
 ## AnitMicro